-Please note this pathway is for 1) elite athletes only (premier league football, professional rugby, potential Olympiads, etc.), 2) a standard cardiac evaluation typically performed during pre-season may be sufficient in the vast majority of athletes to allow RTP, 3) most athletes will have previous pre-participation medical evaluations that can be used for comparison, 4) athletes with significant and prolonged symptoms or those that were hospitalised from COVID require a complete cardiac and respiratory workup even if now fully recovered, and finally 5) in athletes that are/were infected with confirmed or suspected COVID-19, any graded RTP decision starts when athletes are symptom free at rest for 7 days and no sooner than 10 days from the onset of symptoms.
-We appreciate a pragmatic approach must be taken but suggest that our proposed pathway is interpreted and modified on an individual basis (Figure 1).
-While the primary COVID-19 concerns have focused on the cardiorespiratory system, we should not ignore the other organ systems where COVID-19 can have pathological consequences that may influence medical decision making in athletes(25).
-Where recommendations are provided, especially for aerosol generating procedures (i.e., spirometry and pulmonary function tests) medical facilities and clinicians should adhere to strict personal protective equipment (PPE) policies and procedures.Further, athletes have still trained during quarantine and thus physical and psychological deconditioning, and under-performance issues remain.
+While a pragmatic approach is recommended, we recognise our proposed RTP pathway should be interpreted and modified on an individual basis (Figure 1).
+It is important to consider that 1) our RTP pathway is intended for elite athletes (e.g. premier league football, professional rugby, potential Olympiads, etc.) who are currently being required to return to train and compete, 2) a standard cardiac evaluation typically performed during pre-season may be sufficient in the vast majority of athletes to allow RTP, 3) most athletes will have previous pre-participation medical evaluations that can be used for comparison, 4) athletes with significant and prolonged symptoms or those that were hospitalised from COVID-19 require a complete cardiac and respiratory workup even if now fully recovered, and finally 5) in athletes that are/were infected with confirmed or suspected COVID-19, any graded RTP decision starts when athletes are symptom free at rest for 7 days and no sooner than 10 days from the onset of symptoms.

+While the primary COVID-19 concerns have focused on the cardiorespiratory system, COVID-19 can have pathological consequences on other organ systems that may influence RTP decision making in athletes.
+When undertaking a detailed history and physical examination, consideration should also be given to the neurological, , gastrointestinal and dermatological systems (25).
+Where recommendations are provided, especially for aerosol generating procedures (i.e., spirometry and pulmonary function tests), medical facilities and clinicians should adhere to strict personal protective equipment (PPE) policies and procedures.

+Finally, physical and psychological deconditioning, mental health, and under-performance issues may also be present as athletes emerge from quarantine restrictions.
 Some athletes have already raised concern in the media with respect to health anxieties related to themselves or their families, particularly for black, Asian and ethnic minorities, where they are at higher risk of death from COVID-19 (26).
-For athletes recovering form COVID-19 it is also important to consider the psychological impacts of a prolonged recovery.
+For athletes recovering form COVID-19, it is also important to consider the psychological impacts of a prolonged recovery.
 It is well known that psychological factors effect morbidity outcomes (27) and athletes are no different.
 The English Institute of Sport have published useful advice on the psycho-social considerations of phased return for athletes (health adjustment and transition) (28).

 Conclusion

-In conclusion, we provide SEM physicians with practical recommendations on how to medically support athletes under their care safely returning to intensive training and competitive sport.
+In conclusion, we provide practical recommendations on how to medically evaluate the cardiorespiratory system of the athletes to safely return to intensive training and competitive sport.
+The potential for cardiorespiratory complications from COVID-19 requires a careful assessment based on the clinical and symptom course and severity of illness.
 We appreciate a pragmatic approach must be taken and suggest our recommendations are interpreted on an individual basis.
 Clinical assessment, RTP planning, and review (progress) are circular in nature.
-This considers the dynamic nature of RTP with focus on the athlete’s progress and symptoms.
+This considers the dynamic nature of RTP with continual focus on the athlete’s progress and assessment for new symptoms.

 References